-- The projected activities and expenditures for the following reporting period (1 January-31 December 2011), using the lessons learned during the previous reporting period. - o Boiler engineer technical assistance project to the MoE and dedicated to the project. - o Bidding, evaluation and contracting for the implementation work completed by MoE with TA from UNDP. - o Implementation work anticipated to commence 3rd Quarter. - Supervisory engineer entity to monitor implementation work in place 3rd Quarter. - o UNDP consultants monitor and provide technical assistance to the MoE. - Submit no cost extension of project to meet the timeline of the MoE as NIM. - Indicate any major adjustments in strategies, targets or key outcomes and outputs planned.
-The major adjustment in the project is that it has shifted from DIM to NIM.
+- Summarize the projected activities and expenditures for the following reporting period (1 January-31 December 2012), using the lessons learned during the previous reporting period. - o Boiler engineer technical assistance provided to the MoE and dedicated to the project. - o Implementation work continues until completion in 2012. - o UNDP consultants monitor and provide technical assistance to the MoE. - o Submit no cost extension of project to meet the timeline of the MoE as NIM. - Indicate any major adjustments in strategies, targets or key outcomes and outputs planned.

+The major adjustment in the project is that it has shifted from DIM to NIM and will need to adjust to the capacity and work schedules of the GoI.

 VI.
-Performance Indicators1 Annual Performance Indicators Assessment for the Year 2010.
+Performance Indicators5 Annual Performance Indicators Assessment for the Year 2010.